CrazyRag778/HyOlang/README.md

 License
 -------

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero v1.0 Universal.
 See the [LICENSE](LICENSE) file for more details.